Criminal Attorney in Richmond, VA

 - White Collar Crimes

-Common Defenses Against Criminal Charges
+Experienced Defenses Against Criminal Charges

 UNDERCOVER POLICE, SNITCHES, AND INFORMANTS

 If the police have done everything right, the only way to avoid a maximum penalty is to have a lawyer who has a good relationship with the courts and the prosecutors.
 If you did it and they’ve got you, fighting isn’t always the best option.
-My experience gives me insight into the numerous reasons why a prosecutor might want to negotiate a case instead of go to trial.
+My experience gives me insight into why a prosecutor might want to negotiate a case instead of going to trial.
 I’ve arranged for many distribution cases to be changed to simple possession, reducing what could have been 40 years in jail to probation and no incarceration.

 CHALLENGING DNA EVIDENCE